Winston-503/me_not_me_detector/README.md

 To run this code, you must have *tensorflow* and *opencv* libraries installed.

-You should create virtual environment, activate it and run `pip install -r requirements.txt`.
-You can also do it with conda - create virtual environment, activate it and run following commands (they are listed in `requirements.txt` file too):
+You should create a virtual environment, activate it and run `pip install -r requirements.txt`.
+You can also do it with conda - create virtual environment, activate it and run the following commands (they are listed in the `requirements.txt` file too):

 ```
 conda install -c conda-forge numpy